Yuba County deputies shot by man pulling up pot plants, gunman killed

 Both injured deputies, a 14-year veteran and 10-year veteran, are expected to survive.
 “They went up there and they did their job and they took care of business,” Durfor said.
 “These guys know what they’re doing.”

-Neither the deputies or the shooter were immediately identified.
+Neither the deputies nor the shooter were immediately identified.

 The shooting occurred a day after two police officers were shot nearly 200 miles south in the central California city of Los Banos during a struggle with a man who broke into his estranged wife's apartment.

-Police fatally shot that shooter.
+Police shot and killed that gunman.

 Fox News’ Matt Richardson and The Associated Press contributed to this report.